Three men posing for a picture, the man in the middle is seated. Text: Centre for Creative Writing and Oral Culture.

 Candidates of all nationalities are encouraged to apply, however preference will be given to Canadian applicants.
 Full proficiency in English is required and publications or performance credits in English would be an asset.
 The Centre for Creative Writing and Oral Culture is committed to principles of employment equity.

 Please submit your application to ccwoc@umanitoba.ca.
 Attachments must be in Microsoft Word or PDF format.
-Books and other materials sent in support of applications will not be returned.
+Hard copies of materials will not be accepted.

 Diversity and immigration statement